Menu

 How Long Can You Go Without Thyroid Medication?

-If you stop taking your medication, you can expect your thyroid symptoms such as fatigue, muscle pain, brain fog and hair loss for example, to return.
+If you stop taking your medication, you can expect thyroid symptoms such as fatigue, muscle pain, brain fog and hair loss for example, to return.

 The half-life of levothyroxine is 6-7 days, which means it takes about 4-5 weeks for your body to clear itself of levothyroxine completely.
 [1]